ponchopv/freertos_full_demo_gcc/README.md

 Setup for linux:

 1. Download TI CCS and ensure you install the GCC compiler. http://www.ti.com/tool/ccstudio
+3. Rename the project to freertos_full_demo_gcc
 2. Import the project in CCS.

 Setup for windows:

 1. Download TI CCS and ensure you install the GCC compiler. http://www.ti.com/tool/ccstudio
+2. Rename the project to freertos_full_demo_gcc
-2. Import the project in CCS.
+3. Import the project in CCS.
-3. Download cygwin
+4. Download cygwin
-4. Update the makefile to point to your compiler path.
+5. Update the makefile to point to your compiler path.

 Compile the project: